The Institute of Advanced Motorists – a bunch of gray haired fuddy duddies intent on killing all the joy in riding fast motorbikes?

 It helps of course if you are covering plenty of miles on your bike in between the IAM rides, so you can work on any aspects discussed.

 You will cover a great many miles on your bike, in towns, on country roads, motorways – and the challenges vary depending on the situation.
 I found it a great excuse to get out and ENJOY the bike, instead of just using it as a commuting tool.

 Before your test there will also be an ‘Associate Check’ – where another observer comes along, and might manage to pick up on something your own observer has missed, or might confirm all is ok and go ahead and book the test.
 My associate check was done by Rory Colville, the head Observer for our group (Forth Valley IAM Group), and it was very useful indeed.

 So, having done the course and passed the test, would I recommend the IAM to anyone on a motorbike?
 YES!

-Everyone can learn something, some probably more than others, but at the end of the day you will become a safer rider, with a wider range of tools and the understanding of how to put them into practise, and that must be a good thing, right?
-After all, the longer you stay safe on the roads, the more trips you can enjoy, like the picture below 🙂
+Everyone can learn something, some probably more than others, but at the end of the day you will become a safer rider, with a wider range of tools and the understanding of how to put them into practice, and that must be a good thing, right?
+After all, the longer you stay safe on the roads, the more trips you can enjoy 🙂